 Students who can demonstrate that they have taken the equivalent course elsewhere with the necessary grade may request to waive that course by submitting the following form: Petition to Waive/Substitute Courses Follow the instructions, complete and then submit the form with all supporting documentation to the Graduate Student Services Officer, Maria Frank.
+Note you may submit petitions to waive core courses only.
+The breadth requirement must be fulfilled by courses you have taken at Stanford University.

 Students are strongly encouraged to complete or waive course requirements as soon as is practical in their graduate careers, but no later than the end of your second year.
 This lessens the possibility of delays in the granting of a degree or in transferring to TGR status with its lower tuition rate.
-Note that most physics courses, including the core courses, are only offered once in each academic year and the more advanced courses may only be offered every other academic year.
+Note that most physics courses, including the core courses, are only offered once in each academic year and the more advanced courses may only be offered less frequently.
 Advanced planning is to your benefit.